bec-archer/SR80-Manuals/user-manual.md

    - "Scheduled pickup"
    - "No answer — will try again"
    - "Other"
-5. Optionally add a note with extra details
+6. Optionally add a note with extra details
-6. Tap **Confirm**
+7. Tap **Confirm**

-The item moves to Closed.
-A timestamp and your selected outcome are logged for the audit trail and appear in the item's **Repair History** timeline — so anyone reviewing the closed job later can see when the customer was contacted and what the outcome was.
+The contact gets logged — timestamp, outcome, and which contact you reached all appear in the item's **Repair History** timeline.
+The item stays in Totaled status.
+The green Customer Contacted button disappears and a gray **Close** button takes its place.

+**Step 2 — Close the item when the customer pays or picks up:**

+- Tap the gray **Close** button on the item, or
+- Use the green **Close Job** / **Close All N Items** button at the bottom of the job (closes every ready-to-close item at once, same as a normal pickup)

+The item moves to Closed and the job drops into the Closed section once every item is closed.

+**Why two steps?** Older versions auto-closed the item the moment you tapped Customer Contacted.
+That meant items with real diagnostic costs disappeared into the Closed bucket before the customer had actually paid — and items where you only left a voicemail got marked Closed prematurely.
+Now logging the contact and closing the item are separate actions, just like Complete → Close on a normal repair.

 **Important:** "Customer Contacted" requires an internet connection.
 If the app is offline, you'll see an error — try again once you're back online.

-**Note:** The Close Job button inside the cost summary card only closes Complete items — Totaled items handle their own close through "Customer Contacted."
-A job is fully closed when ALL items are closed, whether they got there through the normal Complete → Close path or the Totaled → Customer Contacted → Close path.
+The Close step works offline.

+**Filtering for Totaled items:** The FC Job Board's Status filter now includes **Totaled** alongside Checked In / In Progress / Tested / Complete, so you can quickly pull up everything that's awaiting customer contact or pickup.

 [screenshot: Customer Contacted sheet with outcome picker and note field]